 A step-counter you can make more accurate by tailoring it to your own walking style.

 - How the micro:bit can collect numerical acceleration data

 - How to apply thresholds to sensor data to trigger events like increasing a step counter

 How it works

-- The Step counter and Low energy step counter projects use the ‘shake’ gesture to count steps; the micro:bit uses several accelerometer sensor readings to decide if the micro:bit has been shaken.
+- The Step counter and Low energy step counter projects use the ‘shake’ gesture to count steps.
+The 'shake' gesture uses several accelerometer sensor readings to decide if the micro:bit has been shaken.

 - You may find that the ‘shake’ gesture isn’t triggered every time you take a step, or that it’s triggered too easily, leading to inaccurate counting of steps.

-- In this program, if the force is greater than 1500 milli-g (> 1500), the steps variable is increased by 1.
-1500 milli-g is the threshold – the point at which a force will trigger a step to be counted.
+- If the acceleration is greater than (>) 1500, the steps variable is increased by one and show the step count on the LED display output.
+1500 is the threshold – the point at which a movement will trigger a step to be counted.

 - You may need to change the 1500 number to make the step counter more accurate – but you can decide what threshold to use, whereas with the ‘shake’ gesture the threshold has been decided for you by the people who designed the micro:bit.

 - Modifying the threshold to work for you is called calibration.